hashicorp/terraform-provider-aws/website/docs/r/cloudwatch_query_definition.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the query.
-* `query` - (Required) The query to save.
+* `query_string` - (Required) The query to save.
 You can read more about CloudWatch Logs Query Syntax in the [documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/CWL_QuerySyntax.html).
-* `log_groups` - (Optional) The names of the log groups to save with the query.
+* `log_group_names` - (Optional) Specific log groups to use with the query.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported:

-* `query_definition_id` - The query definition ID of the saved query.
+* `query_definition_id` - The query definition ID.

 ## Import

-CloudWatch query definitions can be imported using the query name and query definition ID, separated by an underscore (`_`).
+CloudWatch query definitions can be imported using the query definition ID.

 ```
-$ terraform import aws_cloudwatch_query_definition.query custom_query_269951d7-6f75-496d-9d7b-6b7a5486bdbd
+$ terraform import aws_cloudwatch_query_definition.example 269951d7-6f75-496d-9d7b-6b7a5486bdbd
 ```